Dynamics of a jointly commensurate moir\'e charge density wave: Results

-The intensity evolution of the $\mathbf{q}$ and $\mathbf{2q}$ peak (Figs.~\ref{fig:Fig3}c,d) indeed exhibit stark differences: $I_1(t)$ rapidly decreases in $\sim1$ ps and shows nearly full recovery within $\sim6$ ps, while $I_2(t)$ slowly decreases until $\sim3$ ps and exhibits only slight recovery up to $\sim6$ ps.
+\paragraph{} The intensity evolution of the $\mathbf{q_1}$ and $\mathbf{2q_1}$ peaks (Figs.~\ref{fig:Fig2}c,d) indeed exhibit stark differences: $I_1(t)$ rapidly decreases in $\sim1$ ps and shows nearly full recovery within $\sim6$ ps, while $I_2(t)$ slowly decreases until $\sim3$ ps and exhibits only slight recovery up to $\sim6$ ps.
 This disparity remains consistent across the investigated pump fluences from 1 to 4 mJ/cm$^2$.
-This result strongly suggests that the dynamics of amplitude and phase fluctuations occur on different timescales following photoexcitation.
-We thus leverage the aforementioned method to unambiguously disentangle the temporal evolution of both components without relying on prior knowledge of the timescales associated with the dynamics of amplitude and phase fluctuations (Figs.~\ref{fig:Fig3}e,f, See Supplementary Note 4 for details).
-The reproduced CDW amplitude decreases until $\sim0.8$ ps and nearly fully recovers in $\sim6$ ps, while the phase fluctuation continues to increase until $\sim5$ ps and shows only partial recovery within the time window.
-This result aligns with the relatively slow time scales of phase dynamics previously reported in LaTe$_3$ and nickelates \cite{Zong2019EvidenceTransition, Lee2012PhaseNickelate}.
+This observation strongly suggests that the dynamics of amplitude and phase fluctuations occur on different timescales following photoexcitation.
+We thus leverage the aforementioned method to unambiguously disentangle the temporal evolution of both components without any \textit{a priori} assumptions (Figs.~\ref{fig:Fig2}e,f, See Supplementary Note 2 for details).
+The reproduced CDW amplitude decreases until $\sim0.8$ ps and nearly fully recovers in $\sim6$ ps (Fig.~\ref{fig:Fig2}e).
+Such rapid suppression and recovery timescales are consistent with the CDW dynamics previously reported in $R$Te$_3$ \cite{Zong2019EvidenceTransition}.
+By contrast, the extracted phase fluctuations continue to increase until $\sim5$ ps and shows only partial recovery within the time window (Fig.~\ref{fig:Fig2}f).
+This result aligns with the relatively slow time scales of phase dynamics previously reported in $R$Te$_3$ and nickelates \cite{Zong2019EvidenceTransition, Lee2012PhaseNickelate}.
 Such observations also provide the first smoking-gun evidence of the significantly different formation and relaxation timescales of the amplitude and phase degrees of freedom of JC-CDWs.
-Compared to the rapid nonthermal dynamics of the CDW satellite peaks, the structural Bragg peaks at (0 0 1) and (0 1 2) exhibit dynamics that are slower by an order of magnitude, which can be attributed to the thermal Debye-Waller effect (Supplementary Note 5) \cite{Chase2016UltrafastFilms,Lin2017UltrafastMoSe2,Tinnemann2019UltrafastTransfer}.
+Compared to the rapid nonthermal dynamics of the CDW satellite peaks, the structural Bragg peaks at (0 0 1) and (0 1 2) exhibit dynamics that are slower by an order of magnitude, which can be attributed to the thermal Debye-Waller effect (Supplementary Note 3)\cite{Chase2016UltrafastFilms,Lin2017UltrafastMoSe2,Tinnemann2019UltrafastTransfer}.